Turbocharger Failures and Indicators

 – Oil drain pipe clogged forcing oil into Turbo CHRA.

-– Tolerance between turbocharger shaft and bearings / piston ring too large.
+– Tolerance between turbocharger shaft and bearings / piston ring too large (from excess wear).

 – Lack of Oil Catch Can as part of Turbocharger sub-system.